-Maximize natural light with white walls, a large mirror design and furniture that (almost) blends into the rest of the scheme if you like the idea of a spacious, minimalist-inspired hallway design.
+Maximize natural light with white walls, a large mirror design, and furniture that (almost) blends into the rest of the scheme if you like the idea of a spacious, minimalist-inspired hallway design.

 If you want to add depth and interest to a hallway, consider interspersing dark shades among a lighter scheme.

-21. Consider embracing a darker scheme in your hallway
+31. Consider a darker scheme